 Providing a healthy school environment that encourages learning is a priority for school leaders.
 The American Association of School Administrators provides information, resources and support to school leaders on this issue through various projects that focus on children.
 This short checklist focuses on the prominent wellness issues affecting schools and provides action steps leaders can take to ensure a healthy academic environment.

-Resources for Students and Families: Dealing with the Economic Crisis (Word 92K)
+Resources for Students and Families Dealing with Economic Crisis (Word 92K)

-REVISED: May 9, 2011 - The current economic situation has impacted almost everyone, some much more than others.
+REVISED: January 13, 2014 - The current economic situation has impacted almost everyone, some much more than others.
 Some students and their families are struggling for basic necessities like food, clothing and shelter.
 Others have to find different ways to fund post-secondary education.
 In any case, those working in schools need resources and ideas to provide to students and families dealing with the economic crisis.
-Click on the document below to access links to resources that may assist school personnel to help those impacted by the economic downturn.
+This document was compiled by the Texas School Health Advisory Committee and approved on March 23, 2009.
+Click on the title of this notification to access links to resources that may assist school personnel to help those impacted by an economic downturn.

 FITNESSGRAM® GUIDE for PARENTS and GUARDIANS